 Coronavirus Business Interruption Loan Scheme (CBILS) and Bounce Back Loan Scheme (BBLS) – Applications for these loans are ongoing and are applied for through your bank, applications can be made on either scheme until 30 November 2020.
 The loan amounts depend on the turnover of your business and some affordability criteria, we can assist with the preparation of information to the bank should you require it.

-The BBLS range from £2,000 to £50,000 (but restricted to 25% of turnover) and are interest and capital repayment free for the first 12 months, thereafter the interest is charged at a fixed 2.5% interest and can be spread over 5 years, you can also repay the loan early without paying a fee should you not require the full amount of funds borrowed.
+The BBLS range from £2,000 to £50,000 (but restricted to 25% of turnover) and are interest and capital repayment free for the first 12 months, thereafter the interest is charged at a fixed 2.5% interest and can be spread over 10 years, you can also repay the loan early without paying a fee should you not require the full amount of funds borrowed.
 The government guarantees 100% of the loan.
 There are also now ‘Pay as you Grow’ options to allow more time and flexibility in the repayments.
 They also confirmed that credit ratings will be be affected for businesses who delay the BBLS repayment to 10 years.

 CBILS loans are more complex in the application process but the same eligibility principles apply but with loans of up to £5m, the government guarantees 80% of the finance to the lender.
-There is also a further scheme for large businesses of up to £200m of lending.
-These loans require more information to be provided to the bank such as management accounts, cash flow forecasts, business plans, historic accounts and details of assets so that affordability can be assessed.
+These loans will also have the option of being extended for a period of up to 10 years (previously 5 years).

-VAT Liability Deferment – for payments due between 20 March and 30 June 2020 you had the option to defer the payment of this VAT until 31 March 2021.
+VAT Liability Deferment – for payments due between 20 March and 30 June 2020 there was the option to defer the payment of this VAT until 31 March 2021.
 This scheme has now ended but they have announced that the deferred payments can now be spread over an 11 month period in 2021-22, businesses will need to opt into the scheme and a new process will be put in place to do this likely through your HMRC online login.

-Self-Assessment Payment on Account Deferral – if you are due to make a payment on account by 31 July 2020 for your 2019/20 tax year liability and haven’t done so it has been automatically deferred until 31 January 2021.
-You can still make the payment in July as normal if you are able to do so, if you have a direct debit agreement in place this will still be taken on 31 July 2020 unless cancelled.
+Self-Assessment Payment on Account Deferral – if you were due to make a payment on account by 31 July 2020 for your 2019/20 tax year liability and haven’t done so it has been automatically deferred until 31 January 2021.
+The government will now give taxpayers more time to pay taxes due by 31 January 2021.